 As regards quality, statistic production control (SPC) is strictly followed for most of our products.
 At the same time, an ELOT-certified system, in compliance with ISO 9001, was installed intending at quality safeguard.

-Because GRECIAN MAGNESITE S.A. pays particular attention to research and development, in the early 1993 the company introduced a sophisticated Research Centre at Vassilika, Thessaloniki, covering an area of 500 m², fully equipped and staffed with expert scientists.
+Because GRECIAN MAGNESITE S.A. pays particular attention to research and development, in the beginning of 1993 the company introduced a sophisticated Research Centre at Vassilika, Thessaloniki, covering an area of 500 m², fully equipped and staffed with expert scientists.

 In 1993 Grecian Magnesite established a fully owned subsidiary company in Turkey with the name Akdeniz Mineral Kaynaklari A.Ş.

 In 1994 GM adapted its production process to the new characteristics of the mined deposit.
 A new crushing installation resulted in improved magnesite liberation increasing the total yield.

 In 2000 Grecian Magnesite acquired a 40% stake of the Spanish magnesia producer Magnesitas Navarras S.A.